tanmay6414/openinnovationai/README.md

 11. Installed required dependency application
 12. Execute integration test on whole application stack.
 13. Execute sonar test
-14. If everything works update the docker images key in helm chart by <branch-name>-<short-commit-sha> and helm chart by <existing version>-<branch-name>-<short-commit-sha>.
+14. If everything works update the docker images key in helm chart by branch-name-short-commit-sha and helm chart by existing version-branch-name-short-commit-sha
 15. Package and published the helm and docker artifact on harbor repository.
 16. If branch == master, directly update the QA env  ArgoCD manifest file in openinnovationai repo
 17. If branch == release/*, create a PR on release branch on open a pull request on openinnovationai repo with updated version.